sahilk01/Bubble-Animations/README.md

 # Bubble-Animations
 Android Library For Adding Beautiful And Performance Optimized Animations To Any View.
+Works Best with Kotlin

 [![](https://jitpack.io/v/sahilk01/Bubble-Animations.svg)](https://jitpack.io/#sahilk01/Bubble-Animations)

+# Adding Usage.

+Step 1.
 Add it in your root build.gradle at the end of repositories:

 	allprojects {
 		repositories {